PM2

 Cluster Mode

 Working around this is easy!
-You'll just need to add a small amount of new to fetch secrets using the Doppler CLI from within your application.
+You'll just need to add a small amount of new code to fetch secrets using the Doppler CLI from within your application.

 Your ecosystem.config.js file will likely look similar to the below.